kklouzal/LuminaChat/LuminaChat/LOOKAHEAD_IMPLEMENTATION.md

 ## Integration with Existing System

-The lookahead implementation integrates seamlessly with the existing LuminaChat architecture:
+The lookahead implementation has completely replaced the previous generation system:

-1. **LlamaManager Integration**: LlamaManager provides callback functions for batch operations and context updates
+1. **LlamaManager Integration**: LlamaManager automatically enables lookahead by default
 2. **Template Compatibility**: Uses the existing template-based callback system
-3. **Backward Compatibility**: Falls back to standard generation when lookahead is disabled
+3. **No Fallback**: Standard generation has been removed - lookahead is the only path
-4. **Error Handling**: Comprehensive validation and recovery mechanisms
+4. **Error Handling**: Comprehensive validation with clear error messages when lookahead fails

 ## Usage